TolikPylypchuk/Cineaste/docs/02-list-files.md

 ![Screen with color modal](/assets/images/screen-settings-color.png)

 You can select a color in the color picker or enter its HEX color value.
-Mind that the HEX value field uses ARGB instead of RGB!
+Mind that the HEX value field uses ARGB instead of RGB.
 You can add 'FF' in the beginning to convert an RGB value into an ARGB value.

 You can have as many kinds as you like (but more than zero).
 You can't delete kinds that have items of that kind in the list.
 If you want to delete a kind, you should manually edit its every item to have a different kind.